OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

     $ pip install cookiecutter

   All additional dependencies will be installed into a newly created conda environment which is installed upon project creation.
+  ..
+    comment: dont understand 'which is installed upon project creation', maybe just without that part?
+    Also, should it be clear what an environment is?
   .. warning::

     If you do not opt for the conda environment later on, you need to take care of these dependencies by yourself.
 A list of additional dependencies can be found under :ref:`dependencies`.